sebastien-riou/Secure-boot-rom-patch/README.md

     Lowest address

 Advantages:
-- APW buffer overflow outside the RAM, typically reset the device
+- APW buffer overflows outside the RAM, typically reset the device
 - SBL and patches load area as far as possible from APW buffer, On hardware with MPUs with coarse granularity, this allows to have execution rights on SBL and patches load area while keeping APW buffer not executable.
 - SBL code can move the stack up if needed